Step 1: Apply Online

 There are many ways to finance your education.
 Because there are so many types of financial aid available, it is important to obtain accurate information.
 The Student Financial Services Office is dedicated to assisting students and families through the financial aid process in the most effective and friendly manner possible.
 When you apply for the FAFSA, you are applying for:

-The California Board of Governors Fee Waiver assists eligible students with the enrollment fees by waiving the student's tuition fees (currently $46 per unit).
-To receive this assistance, students must complete a Free Application for Federal Student Aid (FAFSA) or complete the Fee Waiver Application.
+The California College Promise Grant assists eligible students with the enrollment fees by waiving the student's tuition fees (currently $46 per unit).
+To receive this assistance, students must complete a Free Application for Federal Student Aid (FAFSA) or complete the California College Promise Grant Application.
 Students must be a California resident.

 A type of financial aid that does not have to be repaid; usually awarded on the basis of need.